-Corporate card includes a credit card, fuel card and other types of official cards.
+The term "corporate card" includes a credit card, fuel card and other types of official cards.

 The use of corporate credit cards poses a very high fraud risk, and must be governed by strict procedures and guidelines to ensure the cards are used only for official business and never for cash advances, personal expenditure or creating a temporary loan.
 Putting personal expenses on the corporate card and reimbursing it later is theft.
 Procedures should take account of: